lf-lang/lf-riot-template/README.md

 nix develop
 ```

-This will create a new shell, within which the cross compiler is available.
+This will create a new shell, within which the cross-compiler is available.
 **IMPORTANT**: Remember to re-run `nix develop` when you return to your project in a new shell.

 ## 4. Create a repository using this repo as the template